Skip to main content

 &T getFirstFrom(set[&T] st)

 Get "first" element of a set.
 Of course, sets are unordered and do not have a first element.
-However, we may assume that sets are internally ordered in some way and this ordering is reproducible.
+However, we could assume that sets are internally ordered in some way and this ordering is reproducible (it's deterministic up to hashing collisions).
 Applying getFirstFrom on the same set will always returns the same element.

 Benefits